EI-CoreBioinformatics/DToL_asm_hifi/README.md

 An Assembly Module does trimming of smrtbell adapters with cutadapt and assembly using hifiasm.
 A QC module produces various basic assembly QC metrics on the assemblies produced.

+## V1.2 includes the same 2 modules.

+And adds a summary report summarising assembly metrics and QC metrics across assemblies.

 ## The branch 'feature_10x_functionality'
 (Which is yet to become a release) currently adds one module which adds the functionality to polish assemblies with 10X data.
 It is intended to also add in this branch a further module for 10X scaffolding / assembly breaking.